Romantic: the Benedictine abbey in Stein am Rhein

 The winter refectory in the monastery museum in Stein am Rhein

-The winter refectory is well preserved.
+The winter refectory is also well preserved.
 Here I can imagine how the monks met every day to eat.
-While the wind was blowing down from the mountains outside, it was probably similar to today.
-In front of the windows there is a table in the room.
-It is almost as if he is waiting for the monks to come in from their work to sit down to eat.
-Above, I discover frescoed ceilings, a wooden chest of drawers and a lamp made of wood and deer antlers above the dining table.
-In an adjoining room we find a tiled stove whose enamel details amaze us.
+While outside the wind was blowing down from the mountains, it was probably similar to today.
+There is a table in the room in front of the windows.
+It's almost as if he's waiting for the monks to come in from their work to sit down for a meal.
+Above I discover ceiling frescoes, a wooden chest of drawers and a lamp made of wood and deer antlers above the dining table.
+In an adjoining room we also find a tiled stove whose enamel details amaze us.

 Ballroom at the Stein am Rhein Monastery Museum